 2. Science.
 2.2,3.1,3.4 The candidate knows and understands well the fundamental concepts of physical, life, and earth/space sciences.
-The candidate uses fundamental concepts of physical, life, and earth/space sciences effectively.
+The candidate uses fundamental concepts of physical, life, and earth/space sciences effectively .
 The candidate can effectively design age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science.
 The candidate can effectively implement age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science.
 The candidate knows and understands fundamental concepts of physical, life, and earth/space sciences.
 The candidate uses fundamental concepts of physical, life, and earth/space sciences.
-The candidate can design ageappropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science.
+The candidate can design age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science.
 The candidate can implement age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science.
-The candidate knows and understands fundamental concepts of physical, life, and earth/space sciences with a few errors in their thinking.
+The candidate knows and understands fundamental concepts of physical, life, and earth/space sciences with a few errors in their thinking .
 The candidate uses fundamental concepts of physical, life, and earth/space sciences.
-The candidate can design ageappropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science with errors in thinking.
-The candidate can implement age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science with some The candidate does not know and/or understand fundamental concepts of physical, life, and earth/space sciences.
+The candidate can design age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science with errors in thinking .
+The candidate can implement age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science with some errors in implementation .
+The candidate does not know and/or understand fundamental concepts of physical, life, and earth/space sciences.
 The candidate does not use fundamental concepts of physical, life, and earth/space sciences.
 The candidate cannot design age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science.
-The candidate cannot implement age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science. understanding for personal applications, and to convey the for personal and social applications, and to convey the understanding for personal
+The candidate cannot implement age-appropriate inquiry lessons to teach science, to build student understanding for personal and social applications, and to convey the nature of science. ------------------------- -- -- -- ---